erickmsx/mostPopularSwiftRepositories/README.md

 ## What you can do:

-* You can see the list of repositories with details about the creator
+* You can see the list of repositories with details about the repository and creator
-* Selecting one you can see their list of pull requests with informations about It
+* Selecting one you can see their list of pull requests with details about It

 ## Resources
 * The App was made in xCode 12.5.1 supported for swift